Last updated on January 16th, 2023 at 01:04 pm

 How does the German language and its speakers impact the world in terms of business commerce?
 We can start with a few facts about the country, its activities, and its relationship with its neighbors.

-Germany boasts one of the most prosperous economies on the European continent, with a nominal GDP of 4 trillion USD that makes them the 4th highest-ranking nation in the world in terms of GDP.
+Germany boasts one of the most prosperous economies on the European continent, with a nominal GDP of 4 trillion USD which makes them the 4th highest-ranking nation in the world in terms of GDP.
 An almost 97% employment rate among adults 20 to 64 years old makes for a sturdy workforce.

 Given that German is the most spoken native language in Europe, it makes sense for companies to have a qualified German language resource for their documents and communication.
 In numbers, that’s over 97 million Europeans speaking fluent German every day and well over 135 million people worldwide.